 - If you bring a drink, make sure it is in a clear plastic bottle with any labels removed.

-- Do not bring mobile phones, iPods, mp3 players or headphones into the exam room.
+- Do not bring mobile phones, iPods, mp3 players, watches or headphones into the exam room.
 If you forget, make sure they are turned off and handed to an invigilator before the exam starts.
-ABs deal very severely with candidates who ignore the regulations.
-Misconduct may lead to loss of all marks for a paper and ultimately the AB could decide not to award you a grade.
+Exam Boards deal very severely with candidates who ignore the regulations.
+Misconduct may lead to loss of all marks for a paper and ultimately the Exam board could decide not to award you a grade.

 - Make sure you sit in the correct seat.

 - If you are too ill to attend an exam your parent/carer must inform school before 8.45 am on the day.
 You will not be able to sit the exam on another day, so it is advisable that you try and get a doctor’s note so the Exams Officer can try and apply for Special Consideration on your behalf.

 - If you are, or know you, are going to be delayed, you must contact school.
-Students who arrive very late may still be allowed to sit the exam but a report must be sent to the AB and they could refuse to accept your work.
+Students who arrive very late may still be allowed to sit the exam but a report must be sent to the Exam Board and they could refuse to accept your work.
 You must report to reception on your arrival.

 During the Exam

 The school employs external invigilators to conduct examinations.
-You must behave in a respectful manner towards invigilators and follow their instructions at all times.
-Their main role is to ensure that the AB procedures are followed and if they suspect that you are breaking any of the regulations they must inform the Exams Officer.
+You must always behave in a respectful manner towards invigilators and follow their instructions.
+Their main role is to ensure that the Exam Board procedures are followed and if they suspect that you are breaking any of the regulations, they must inform the Exams Officer.
 Invigilators cannot read any words printed on the question papers for you, other than the instructions on the front cover.
 They cannot offer advice on which questions to answer or explain questions to you.
 If you need assistance, e.g. if you need more paper or if you feel ill, raise your hand and wait for an invigilator to come to you.
 Never try to communicate with other candidates in the exam room.